Asphocarp/Unitodo/RAW.md

 ## todo
 - [ ] 0-1 prove it to be useful by doing a project
 - [ ] 0 add feat: allow for adding todo to a section (git/project currently) (press `o`), by append to `unitodo.append.md` file beside the `.git` folder (if it is a git section). if it is a project section, the user should have assigned a project default file path for appending to it (like the `/path/to/project/unitodo.append.md`). (you need to add config items for this)
+- [ ] 1 using "display: flex" or "display: inline-flex" on an element containing content editable, Chrome may have unwanted focusing behavior when clicking outside of it.
+Consider wrapping the content editable within a non-flex element.
+- [ ] 1 when appended it should start with "- [ ] " prefix

 - [ ] 1 unique-id can be fucking doomed! (with checking before applying)
     - [ ] 2 render timestamp (even when not leading) / remove it?